-COURSE DESCRIPTION:
+COURSE DESCRIPTION

-This course is designed to build on skills learned in the first and second clinical experiences by providing students with community-based opportunities to provide physical therapy and health care services actualizing skills and knowledge acquired in the previous seven semesters of the curriculum.
-Experiences occur in a variety of facilities.
-Students participate in supervised clinical practice on a full-time basis in a ten-week assignment.
+Located in the final semester of the program, this course is designed to build on skills learned in the first three clinical experiences by providing students with community-based opportunities to provide physical therapy and health care services actualizing skills and knowledge acquired in the previous eight semesters of the curriculum.
+This course will provide in-depth exposure and hands-on experience in the clinical setting.
+Students may have the opportunity to develop areas of special interest, such as pediatrics in the school system, neurorehabilitation, hand therapy, burns, or sports medicine.
+The clinical sites will include acute care medical centers, subacute centers, home health agencies, outpatient clinics and specialized practice centers.
+Students participate in supervised clinical practice on a full-time basis in a twelve-week assignment.
 Under the guidance of a licensed clinical faculty, the four full-time experiences are designed to foster integration, application, synthesis, expansion and modification of didactic learning in the development of clinical competence of at least entry-level performance.
-This clinical experience is important to the development of patient care, teaching, administrative and consultative skills in coursework completed since the prior clinical experience.
+The cumulative outcome of the clinical experiences should represent practice patterns that range in conditions from acute to chronic and across the lifespan.
+This clinical experience is important to the development of patient care, teaching, administrative and consultative skills in coursework completed.

-COURSE OBJECTIVES:
+COURSE OBJECTIVES

 The primary goal of this practicum experience is to participate in all aspects of patient/client management demonstrating progress toward entry-level competence.
 At the completion of this course, the student should be able to: